mef51/frbgui/notes.md

 * check nans in output csv
 * paginate pdf files so that you dont have a humongo pdf
 * oops i never implemented regions in plotResults

+## sept 27
+* turns out GBT has REALLY good spectral resolution.
+When I saw that the data shape was (2048, 19456), I assumed it was 2048 freq channels and 19456 time channels.
+But checking the length of the dfs array in the fits file matches 19456 frequency channels.
+This corresponds to about 183khz resolution, or half the 366Khz resolution mentioned in the paper

+## sept 28
+* why does `driftrate._dedisperse` do nothing? why do the gajjar data look overdedispersed/unanchored?
+* turns out the gajjar data was dedispersed already, so passing `prepare=True` to pypulse was messing it up.
+Also data is upside down, just flip it.

+## sept 30
+* todo:add masking by range for 11B, 11G, 11M, 12A
+* load 11J with 256x256 subsampling to trigger autocorr2d stack trace

+## oct 1
+* fixing bugs revealed by first measurement pass
+	* remove raw_shape attribute in npz file (ie. the stored shape), just infer it from the stored waterfall
+* there's a problem with region saving
+	> load a burst, set regions, change burst, go back, export regions, saved key will be wrong